Randomized resolvent analysis: Randomized resolvent analysis of turbulent post-stall flow

 As stated in section \ref{sec:random}, the use of low-rank approximation in the randomized approach is built upon the assumption of the low-rank nature of the resolvent operator.
 The randomized resolvent analysis shows its strength when the singular values exhibit fast decay, as evident from figure \ref{fig:Gain_Gap}.
 The accuracy of the modal structured captured by randomized analysis is examined with respect to the ratio of the leading and second singular values, $(\sigma_1/\sigma_2)^\text{full}$ from the full resolvent analysis.
 The error in the modal structures exhibits a decreasing trend as this ratio increases.
 When this ratio is close to unity, the randomized technique may not accurately separate the first and second modes.
-In fact, the aforementioned trailing edge structure that appeared in the randomized response mode for $k_zL_c = 20\pi$ and $St = 1$ is caused by the leakage of the structures from the second response mode (see figure \ref{fig:plot_mode}).
+In fact, the aforementioned trailing edge structure that appeared in the randomized response mode for $k_zL_c = 20\pi$ and $St = 1$ is caused by the leakage of the structures from the second response mode (see figure \ref{fig:plot_mode_avs}).
 When the ratio $(\sigma_1/\sigma_2)^\text{full}$ is above $30$, the error decreases to $\lesssim 10^{-5}$ for forcing modes and $\lesssim 10^{-8}$ for response modes.

-Next, we study the influence of the width of the test matrix $k$ on the error in leading singular values and modes, as presented in figure \ref{fig:plot_kinfluence}.
+Next, we study the influence of the width of the test matrix $k$ on the error in the leading singular values and modes, as presented in figure \ref{fig:plot_kinfluence}.
 When the value of $k$ is varied from $2$ to $500$, the error from the use of randomized analysis decreases.
 For three representative frequencies, we observe the same rate of convergence $\approx \mathcal{O}(k)$ for both the gain and cosine similarity.
-For this flow, we observe that $k = 10$ is sufficient to achieve sufficient accuracy with $\lesssim 1 \%$ error.
+As stated in section \ref{sec:random}, increasing $k$ has the same practical effect of oversampling, in the present application.
+For this flow, we observe that $k = 10$ is sufficient to achieve sufficient accuracy with $\lesssim 1 \%$ error, which is remarkably low when compared to the high dimensionality of the resolvent operator.

+The computational cost of the randomized resolvent technique can be further reduced.
+For instance, the biconjugate gradient stabilized (BiCGStab) or the generalized minimum residual (GMRES) methods can be utilized to solve linear systems with appropriate preconditioners (e.g., incomplete LU and Jacobian).